rogermurley/M1_rs232/README.md

 ![image](https://github.com/user-attachments/assets/957077d5-4cde-4494-880d-45691ff9e3f8)

+** I have been informed that U9 has an incorrect footprint.
+The ICs are generally only available in SSOP packaging, but the footprint was somehow changed to TSSOP between version 1.0 and 1.1.
+Version 2.0 is in the pipeline, so beware if having boards made. **

 I created this design partly out of necessity, as original Radio Shack serial interfaces are scarce, and as a project to learn KiCad.
 Version 1.1 fixes a nasty error which caused the line driver (U9) to be in permanent shutdown mode.
 It also fixes some minor mechanical interference between the PCB and the expansion interface's chassis.